Tel Hazor

 In the Middle Bronze Age (around 1750 BCE) and the Israelite period (ninth century BCE), Hazor was the largest fortified city in the country and one of the most important in the Fertile Crescent.

 The first settlement excavated in Tel Hazor is dated to the Early Bronze Age II and III periods, existing at around the 28th and 24th centuries BCE.
-It was part of a system of settlements around the Hula Valley, including Abel Beth Maachah, Dan and Kedesh.
+It was part of a system of settlements around the Hula Valley, including Abel Beth Maachah, ancient Dan and Kedesh.

 The Intermediate Bronze Age period, at the end of the 3rd millennium BCE, is a period of urban decline, separating the Early Bronze Age, which is the Levant's first urban era, from the re-urbanization of the region in the Middle Bronze Age.